- Home

 For others, particularly those who had a strained relationship before the diagnosis, the pressure of a cancer diagnosis and treatment, financial worries and the demands of caring add further tension.
 In this case, you may find it best to share the caring role with other people so you are not the full-time carer.

-Ways to manage changes in your relationship
+Ways to manage changes

 - Talk about the changes to avoid misunderstandings.
 Discuss ways to meet each other’s needs.